 She is a member of Les Dames d’Escoffier.

-Georgeanne lives with her husband on their small farm in Northern California.
+Georgeanne lives with her husband on their small farm in Northern California and travels frequently to France and elsewhere in her capacity as a journalist and author.
 They have four children.